daniel-j-guenther/Mellow-Trips-Travel-App/README.md

 ### Udacity Nanodegree P5: Graduation Project

 The aim of this project is to put all of the skills we have learned into one project by building our own custom travel app.
 Several **additional features** have been added for portfolio value, as seen below.

-To view Mellow Trips live web application [click here](https://mellowtrips.founddesigns.app/).
+To learn more about this program see the [Frontend Web Developer Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011) official page.

 #### Project Requirements ([see rubric](https://review.udacity.com/#!/rubrics/2669/view))